httk/httk/README.rst

 About the High-Throughput Toolkit
 ---------------------------------

+The High-Throughput Toolkit (*httk*) is a toolkit for:

+- Preparing and running calculations.
+- Analyzing the results.
-The High-Throughput Toolkit (httk) is a toolkit for preparing and running calculations, analyzing the results, and store them in a global and/or in a personalized database. httk is an independent implementation of the database-centric high-throughput methodology pioneered by Ceder et al., and others.
-[see, e.g., Comp.
+- Store the results and outcome in a global and/or in a personalized database.

+*httk* is an independent implementation of the database-centric high-throughput methodology pioneered by Ceder et al., and others. [see, e.g., Comp.
 Mat.
 Sci.
-50, 2295 (2011)]. httk is presently targeted at
+50, 2295 (2011)].
-atomistic calculations in materials science and electronic structure, but aims to be extended into a library useful also outside those areas.
+*httk* is presently targeted at atomistic calculations in materials science and electronic structure, but aims to be extended into a library useful also outside those areas.

 ----------
 Quickstart